 Likewise, for resistor R1, we can use the equation:

-Then in solving voltage drop across R1:
+Then solving the voltage drop across R1:

 Calculate the voltage drop produced across each resistor and how much current will flow through a 30Ω resistor connected in series with a 50Ω resistor when the supply voltage across the series combination is 10 volts DC.